Surfer is a content optimization and analysis platform that helps you create high-ranking blog posts and articles.

 Things That Surfer SEO Should Improve

-Basic Keyword Tool: Their keyword research tool needs to be fleshed out a little bit more.
+Basic keyword tool: Their keyword research tool needs to be fleshed out a little bit more.

 Surfer SEO Review: Is This Tool Worth It?